 Suppliers of palm oil, PKO and palm oil derivatives are expected to meet the requirements of this policy.
 Suppliers are evaluated against our policy expectations.
 If a supplier is not able to meet expectations outlined in our policy, we will work with them to develop an action plan with time-bound commitments.

-If a supplier is unable or unwilling to take the necessary actions to conform to the expectations outlined in our policy, Colgate-Palmolive may terminate the business relationship with the supplier.
-For example, Colgate-Palmolive may terminate our business relationship with suppliers who choose not to create action plans or fail to meet time-bound commitments and/or suppliers who are suspended from RSPO or equivalent organizations.
+If a supplier is unable or unwilling to take the necessary actions to conform to the expectations outlined in our policy, Colgate may terminate the business relationship with the supplier.
+For example, Colgate may terminate our business relationship with suppliers who choose not to create action plans or fail to meet time-bound commitments and/or suppliers who are suspended from RSPO or equivalent organizations.

-We will report on progress toward our goals twice a year – in our annual Sustainability Report, as well as a semi-annual report, both to be published on the Colgate-Palmolive Sustainability website.
-In addition, Colgate-Palmolive discloses progress on responsible and sustainable sourcing of palm oil via RSPO Annual Communication of Progress, the World Wildlife Fund Palm Oil Buyers Scorecard and the CDP Forest disclosure.
+We will report on progress toward our goals twice per year – in our annual Sustainability Report, as well as a semi-annual report, both to be published on the Colgate-Palmolive Sustainability website.
+In addition, Colgate discloses progress on responsible and sustainable sourcing of palm oil via RSPO Annual Communication of Progress, the World Wildlife Fund Palm Oil Buyers Scorecard and the CDP Forest disclosure.